Daria2517047/DVD-f/README.md

 **User Note:** This project aims to provide an extended gameplay experience while respecting the official "Psych Engine."
 To enjoy the unaltered original experience, we encourage you to support the original developers.

-By using this project, you acknowledge its role in expanding gameplay capabilities, and we hold no liability for potential misconceptions or misinterpretations.

-- [Your Name/Project Team]
-- [Date]

-By engaging with this project, users acknowledge its expansion purpose, and we assume no liability for any misunderstandings.

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), Don't stop using 4.1.5, it misses With some stuff.